mildRexx7567/AdventureGame/README.md

 ---

-# Future Improvements

-Possible future upgrades:

-* Better map visualization
-* Real walls and blocked paths
-* Save/load system
-* Inventory system
-* Smarter enemy AI
-* Colored console UI
-* More room events
-* Sound effects

----

-# Author

-Created by Happy using C# and Visual Studio Code.
+Created by Jamhil using C# and Visual Studio Code.